bytecodealliance/wasmtime/docs/contributing-release-process.md

 whimsical currently, or on request from others) then the following steps need to be executed to make the release:

+1. Double-check that there are no open [rustsec advisory issues][rustsec-issues] on the Wasmtime repository.
 1. `git pull` - make sure you've got the latest changes
 1. Run `rustc scripts/publish.rs`
 1. Run `./publish bump`